Updated March 6, 2026

 Books are Exempt from Trump’s “Reciprocal Tariffs”

-The tariffs recently imposed by Donald Trump on Chinese goods fall under the authority of the International Emergency Economic Powers Act (IEEPA).
-Under this law, there is a longstanding exemption for “informational materials,” which includes printed books.
-As a result, books are not subject to the sweeping “reciprocal tariffs” associated with the current Trump administration’s trade war.
+Luckily, there is a longstanding exemption for “informational materials,” which includes printed books.
+As a result, books are not subject to the most recent round of global tariffs associated with the current Trump administration’s trade war.

 This exemption is rooted in the First Amendment and codified in both U.S. law and international agreements, protecting the free flow of information across borders.
 As a result, books avoid many of the tariffs placed on other foreign-manufactured goods.